Nasdaq jumps 3.7%, most in four months, as Big Tech surges - WTMJ

 “We’re going through a regime change and it’s not dissimilar to what we saw last year,” said Kristina Hooper, chief global market strategist at Invesco.
 “Now we’re seeing the reverse of that and an abrupt move like that creates an environment in which investors start to worry about valuations.”

 Striking the “correction” level for the Nasdaq is also important for many investors and traders who use technical indicators to decide when to buy or sell stocks.
-A correction is typically seen as a healthy moment for any market, giving investors a chance to pause and reallocate their investments without the volatility and stress that a bear market, or a decline of 20% or more from a peak, typically can bring.
+A correction is typically seen as a healthy moment for any market, giving investors a chance to pause and reallocate their investments without the volatility and stress that a bear market typically can bring.

 Bond yields will likely continue rising throughout the year as part of the improving economy.